It is true….you can make moist and delicious Banana Bread in the Instant Pot!

 I thought about using them for a Strawberry Banana Smoothie.
 But I didn’t have any strawberries on hand.

-So I decided the next best thing would be to make Banana Bread.
+And because I didn’t have all the ingredients to make Banana Pudding Poke Cake, I decided the next best thing would be to make Banana Bread.

 But there was absolutely no way that I even considered baking the bread in the oven on a hot summer day.